Skip to content

 Internet service is provided via fibre optics from Youbou up to the top of a mountain, part-way to Nitinaht, where it connects to a microwave dish that bounces the signal to the community, Thomas said.

-Emergency responders and counsellors arrived in the community on the weekend, Thomas said.
-“I don’t think we are out of crisis response yet.”
+In the wake of the death, emergency responders and counsellors arrived in the community on the weekend, Thomas said, adding: “I don’t think we are out of crisis response yet.”

 Ditidaht has just 56 houses, with fewer than 250 people living on the reserve at the north end of Nitinaht Lake.
 The nation has about 770 registered members, Thomas said.